top of page

 2. Micro-Markets Matter More Than the City Name

-On the Oregon Coast, two homes five minutes apart can behave like completely different markets.
+On the Oregon Coast, two homes just five minutes apart can behave like completely different markets.
+For example:

 • In Cannon Beach, proximity to downtown and beach access can swing value dramatically.